 STEP

-Bertling gives the most recent offsetting price per CO2 ton for 4 global projects
+Bertling gives the most recent compensation price per CO2 ton for 4 global projects

 STEP

-Client decides how much of to offset/how many certificates to buy and selects a project to support
+Client decides how much of to compensate/how many certificates to buy and selects a project to support

 STEP